dbro/csvquote/README.md

 Dan Brown, May 2013
 https://github.com/dbro/csvquote

-Are you looking for a way to use the UNIX shell commands for text processing with comma separated data?
+Are you looking for a way to process CSV data with standard UNIX shell commands?

 Are you running into problems with embedded commas and newlines that mess everything up?